Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Introduction

 \item The paper proposes an exact decomposition method for the bilevel optimization model.
 The method combines a Benders decomposition approach with combinatorial cuts that ensure the consistency between rider choices and the leader decisions.
 Furthermore, the paper presents valid inequalities that significantly strengthen these combinatorial cuts, as well as preprocessing steps that reduce the problem dimensionality.
 These enhancements produce orders of magnitude improvements in computation times.

 \item The paper validates the approach using a comprehensive case study that considers the transit agency of the broad Ann Arbor/Ypsilanti region in Michigan.
-The case study demonstrates the benefits of the proposed approach from adoption, convenience, cost and accessibility perspectives.
+The case study demonstrates the benefits of the proposed approach from adoption, convenience, cost and access to transit systems perspectives.
 The results highlight that the ODMTS decreases trip durations by up to 53\% compared to the existing system, induces high adoption rates for the latent demand, and operates well inside the budget of the transit agency. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:litReview} reviews the relevant literature.
 Section \ref{sec:BilevelOptFormulation} presents the problem setting and the resulting bilevel ODMTS design problem with latent demand and rider choices.
 Section \ref{SectionAnalyticalResultsonTripDurations} proposes theoretical results on trip durations in ODMTS.
-Section \ref{solutionMethodologySection} presents an exact decomposition algorithm and derives valid inequalities and problem-specific enhancements.
+Section \ref{sec:solutionMethodologySection} presents an exact decomposition algorithm and derives valid inequalities and problem-specific enhancements.
 Section \ref{sec:ComputationalStudy} demonstrates the performance of the proposed approach in the case study.
 Section \ref{sec:Conclusion} concludes the paper with final remarks.